top of page

 Drug delivery to the back of the eye is challenging because retinal drugs administered by eye drops have never shown clinical efficacy.
 Intravitreal injections are unpopular with patients, associated with risks and not ideal for an early onset genetic disease such as Stargardt disease.

-The higher potency, oral availability and retinal exposure of our next gen traps now make oral dosing feasible for this disease and other retinopathies associated with Abca4 and inflammation.
+The higher potency, oral availability and retinal exposure of our next gen traps now make oral dosing feasible for retinopathies associated with Abca4 and inflammation.
 Many oral drugs are known to reach the retina, as shown functionally by the efficacy of oral steroids and antivirals in certain retinal indications and by the retinal adverse effects of other oral drugs for non-ocular indications (7).

 Which experimental treatment could be best for me?